AndriBaal/rogue_like/README.md

 - [ ] Name
 - [x] Apply random offset to damage number
-- [ ] Show Mana cost and cooldown of skills in description and when selecting spells
+- [ ] Show Mana cost, damage and cooldown of skills in description and when selecting spells
 - [ ] Show skill name / description in Inventory
 - [ ] Show tutorial (breadcrumb popups in bottom right corner with tips on how to buy stuff)
 - [x] Add Level Up Text